Looking for an original way to give a tired old wardrobe a fresh, new makeover? How about painting it and wallpapering the inside.

 Yes, the moment you have been waiting for has arrived, today is the day that I reveal my first bedroom makeover project.

-Remember this closet at the foot of our bed?
+Remember this wardrobe at the foot of our bed?

 When I asked for your suggestions for my bedroom makeover, several of you suggested I paint this baby white.
 Well that was already on my list.
-This particular closet is pretty big, both in the sense of high, wide and deep, so with all of its colonial darkness, it was overpowering my bedroom a bit.
-So I wanted to make it a bit less ‘present’ so to speak.
+This particular wardrobe is pretty big, both in the sense of high, wide and deep, and with all of its colonial darkness, it was overpowering my bedroom quite a bit.
+I wanted to make it a bit less ‘present’ so to speak.

-But before I show you one more time how it looks now let me tell you something about this closet.
+But before I show you one more time how it looks now let me tell you something about this wardrobe.

 Let’s move it into the bedroom….